 LifeStream’s residential options include the following:

-We operate 30 group residences throughout southeastern Massachusetts for individuals with developmental disabilities, acquired brain injury and traumatic brain injury.
+We operate over 30 group residences throughout southeastern Massachusetts for individuals with developmental disabilities, acquired brain injury and traumatic brain injury.
 People receive the support and attention required to lead an independent, well adjusted, and full life, and they actively participate in all areas of their daily lives.

 Homes for those with greater needs are also staffed by a team of Licensed Practical Nurses (LPNs) and Certified Nursing Aides (CNAs).
 Additional medical, psychological, and therapeutic resources are available through our Clinical Services Department.